cptJack22/SecurityQuestions/README.md

 Sharprompt NuGet package by shibayan selected for Console prompt capabilities.

 User's name is limited to 255 characters.

-User's answers is limited to 500 characters.
+User's answers are limited to 500 characters.

 Questions are limited to 500 characters.

 Required question count stored in a constant for easy updating.

 ## UI Flow